parrt/msds501/notes/data-in-memory.md

 <img src=images/strings2.png width=110>

-These basic data types are our building blocks.
+These basic data types (integers, floating-point numbers, and strings) are our building blocks.
 If we arrange some of these blocks together, we can create more complex structures.

 ## Data structures